 - There must be an appropriate plan for cleaning and disinfecting the meeting space before and after the event.
-For example, registration table and hardware, chairs, and other meeting equipment must be cleaned and disinfected. - Remember to disinfect all items before and after use and in between touches by individuals.
+This plan should include the person responsible for ensuring cleaning processes are followed and that the registration table, hardware, chairs, and other meeting equipment are cleaned and disinfected. - Remember to disinfect all items before and after use and in between touches by individuals.
 If there are multiple sessions, the sanitation plan needs to be executed between sessions.
 Avoid using items that are difficult to clean or disinfect. - For outdoor events, consider asking participants to bring their own chairs if seating is needed.
 This prevents having to disinfect on-site chairs or benches between station switches.
 However, be sure to have some extra seating on hand in case participants do not bring their own chairs. - For detailed information on cleaning, sanitizing, and disinfecting procedures, see the "Cleaning, Sanitizing, and Disinfecting Procedures: Before, During, After Programs" document located in the shared Google Drive folder "UME Program Reopening" (go.umd.edu/UMEProgramReopening).